 Its members are responsible for the safe and efficient movement of people and goods on streets, highways, and transit systems.
 Since 1930 the Institute has served as a gateway to knowledge and advancement in transportation through meetings, seminars, and publications.
 Institute programs and resources include professional development seminars, technical reports, a monthly journal, local, regional, and international meetings, and other forums for the exchange of opinions, ideas, techniques, and research.

 The Institute is divided into 10 geographic districts worldwide.
-The Western District (District 6) represents the 13 western states from the Rocky Mountains to the Pacific coast, including Guam.
-Within the Western District there are 15 sections that represent states or areas within the west.
+The Western District (District 6) represents the 13 western states from the Rocky Mountains to the Pacific coast, including Guam, American Samoa, and the Northern Marianas.
+Within the Western District there are 16 sections that represent states or areas within the west.
 There are also 6 chapters that represent sub-areas of sections that have been created to better serve members locally.
 These districts, sections and chapters allow members a more local forum for exchanging information, research and policy on transportation.
 Each of these levels (International, District, Section and Chapter) generally have their own dues associated with membership.

 The Institute publishes textbooks including the Traffic Engineering Handbook, Transportation Planning Handbook, Trip Generation, Parking Generation, Manual of Traffic Signal Design, Traffic Signal Installation and Maintenance Manual, Transportation and Land Development, and the Manual of Transportation Engineering Studies.
 ITE and its members also contribute to the development of several standard references in the transportation industry, including the Traffic Control Devices Handbook, Manual on Uniform Traffic Control Devices and the Highway Capacity Manual.
 A complete listing of publications is available at the ITE Bookstore on the web.